zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 clf.compile(X_train, p_error = 0.1)
 ```

-If the `p_error` value is specified and the  [Virtual Library](compilation.md#simulation-with-the-virtual-library) is enabled, the run will take in account the randomness induced by the `p_error`, resulting in statistical similarity to the FHE evaluation.
+If the `p_error` value is specified and the [Virtual Library](compilation.md#simulation-with-the-virtual-library) is enabled, the run will take into account the randomness induced by the `p_error`, resulting in statistical similarity to the FHE evaluation.

 ### A global error probability for the entire model

-A global `global_p_error` is also available and defines the probability of success for the entire model.
+A `global_p_error` is also available and defines the probability of success for the entire model.
 Here, the `p_error` for every PBS is computed internally in Concrete-Numpy such that the `global_p_error` is reached.

-There might be cases where the user encounters `No cryptography parameter found` error message.
+There might be cases where the user encounters a `No cryptography parameter found` error message.
 In such a case, increasing the `p_error` or the `global_p_error` might help.

-Usage is similar as the `p_error` parameter:
+Usage is similar to the `p_error` parameter:

 <!--pytest-codeblocks:cont-->